emberjs/website/source/guides/routing/query-params.md

 Query params allow for additional application state to be serialized into the URL that can't otherwise fit into the _path_ of the URL (i.e. everything to the left of the `?`).
-Common use cases include representing the current page, filter criteria, or sorting criteria in the URL as query params.
+Common use cases for query params include representing the current page, filter criteria, or sorting criteria.

 ### Specifying Query Parameters